 There are several variations on this

-Sapient Pets That Masquerade as Normal Pets Around Some Humans: Unlike the above variant, these beings can behave like humans around some humans but not around others.
-Unlike the above variation, they are treated like either like people if only those who know are around or as pets by if humans who should not know they are sapient are around.
+- Sapient Pets That Masquerade as Normal Pets Around Some Humans: Unlike the above variant, these beings can behave like humans around some humans but not around others.
+Unlike the above variation, they are treated either like people if only those who know are around or as pets if humans who should not know they are sapient are around.
 They do not shapeshift to do this, they simply modify their behavior.
-Shapeshifters that turn from humanoids into pets and back in order to hide go under Anthropomorphic Zig Zag, not here.
+Shapeshifters that turn from humanoids into pets and back in order to hide go under Anthropomorphic Zig-Zag, not here.

-Also Krypto the Superdog for Superboy.
-A doglike creature from the planet Krypton, he "spoke" through thought balloons much like Snoopy.
+- Also Krypto the Superdog for Superboy.
+A doglike creature from the planet Krypton, he "speaks" through thought balloons much like Snoopy.

-In the film Barnyard, and early episodes of its spin off series Back at the Barnyard, the farm animals all act like dumb, domesticated animals unless they're wearing disguises when humans are around, but stand on two legs and throw parties when humans aren't around.
+- In Barnyard, and early episodes of its spin off series Back at the Barnyard, the farm animals all act like dumb, domesticated animals unless they're wearing disguises when humans are around, but stand on two legs and throw parties when humans aren't around.

-In the Star Wars RPG Sourcebook, "Cracken's Rebel Operatives", Moff Jarnek's Cool Pet Daerlar is a Covallon.
+- In the Star Wars RPG Sourcebook, "Cracken's Rebel Operatives", Moff Jarnek's pet Daerlar is a Covallon.
 Because Covallon walk on all fours, it isn't widely known that they're a fully sentient race.
 Dearlar chooses to keep this fact secret rather than seeking his freedom because he is a spy working for Cracken, and his position is the perfect "cover".

-Fat Cat in the pilot episode of Chipand Dale Rescue Rangers, and only in the pilot.
+- Fat Cat is a pet in the Pilot Episode of Chip 'n Dale: Rescue Rangers, and only in the pilot.
 After his owner Klordane is arrested, he becomes anthropomorphic completely.